Chart Color Schemes

 Charmhaven is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Charmhaven is estimated around 2,679, reflecting a 178-person increase since the 2021 Census which reported 2,501 residents.
-This growth equates to 7.1% and is inferred from AreaSearch's resident population estimate of 2,606 based on latest ERP data release by ABS (June 2024) and additional 82 validated new addresses since the Census date.
-The population density ratio is 378 persons per square kilometer.
-Charmhaven's growth exceeded SA4 region's 3.7% and SA3 area, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of Charmhaven is around 2,679, reflecting a growth of 178 people since the 2021 Census.
+This increase represents a 7.1% rise from the previous population count of 2,501.
+The change is inferred from AreaSearch's resident population estimate of 2,606 in Jun 2024, which was validated with an additional 82 new addresses since the Census date.
+This results in a density ratio of 378 persons per square kilometer.
+Charmhaven's growth rate exceeded that of its SA4 region (3.7%) and SA3 area, making it a growth leader in the region.
 Overseas migration contributed approximately 99.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 base year, and NSW State Government's SA2 level projections where no data is available, released in 2022 with 2021 base year.

-Growth rates by age group are applied to all areas from these aggregations for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb of Charmhaven is expected to increase by 198 persons to 2041, reflecting a total increase of 2.3% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase its population by 193 persons to reach approximately 2,872 by 2041, reflecting a total increase of 4.5% over the 17-year period.

 Frequently Asked Questions - Population